ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/agenda.md

 This set of learning tasks focuses on how to use Red Hat OpenShift Developer Experience to develop and deploy a set of basic cloud-native applications .
-If covers the use of common tools designed to help the developer monitor, log and debug their applications.
+It covers the use of common tools designed to help the developer monitor, log and debug their applications.

 This learning tasks assumes that you have: